javaducky/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/check-shopping-cart-contents.md

 ## Building a Test for This Scenario

-Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `GET /api/cart?sessionId={some-uuid}&currecyCode=` and validate two properties:
+Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `GET /api/cart?sessionId={some-uuid}&currecyCode=` and validate the following properties:
 - The product ID `66VCHSJNUP`, previously added, exists in the cart.
 - The size of the shopping cart should be 1.